TFCindy/plsql-window-functions-munezero-cindy/README.md

 ORDER BY sales_month;

 ```
+Query Results Analysis:

+-February showed a dramatic -47.14% growth decline from January

+-March continued the negative trend with a -51.35% decrease from February

+-The consistent negative growth percentages indicate a serious sales performance issue
 Interpretation: The month-over-month analysis reveals severe declines of -47% and -51% in consecutive months.
 These dramatic drops indicate serious underlying issues in sales strategy or market conditions that require urgent investigation and corrective action.
 ### 4. Distribution Functions
 **Query:** Customer segmentation by spending quartiles